tylerdr/sprinter-website/src/pages/about/index.md

 headerImage: /img/stars.jpg
 what:
   content1: >+
-    Sprinter is more than a technology consultant, we are a team of problem solvers.
-We collaborate with advanced developers who have mastered ways to resolve ongoing issues that are negatively impacting businesses.
-We use technology to make businesses better.
     As the technology evolves, so do we, but more importantly so does your business.
-We train in sprints to help your business run the marathon.
 Through bridging the gap between your company and a team of outsourced developers, we are able to deliver the perfect product for your specific needs.
 Our understanding of both the software world as well as the engineering industry, ensures your business reaches maximum success.
 Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.

   content2: >-
+    We use technology to make businesses better.
 Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
 Before Sprinter, most businesses looking to update their systems were forced to choose between one size fits all software options that fail miserably due to lack of communication.
 Sprinter has solved this problem through their consulting before creating method.
 Industry 4.0 is here to stay, it's our goal to ensure your business is ready for it.
 Our focus is on implementing new technology that saves your company both time and money.
 Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's positive potential within your company.
 We help companies automate their workflow in various ways by implementing modern software.
 Essentially, Sprinter is a one stop shop that solves problems through approaching the issue from original and effective angles.
 This unique perspective allows us to dissect complex problems through a clear lens, offering your business the most appropriate solution.
   header: What We Do
   tagline: >-
     We empower businesses to become more efficient through automating their